Rania193/tech-challenge/README.md

   --docker-password=$TOKEN \
   --namespace=prod
   ```
-  Make sure to store to have `AWS_ACCOUNT` and `AWS_REGION` environment variables set to your own values.
+  Make sure to have `AWS_ACCOUNT` and `AWS_REGION` environment variables set to your own values.

-Also create an `aws-credentials` secret in the `dev` and `prod` namespaces with your AWS keys, as the auxiliary service will need it.
+Also create an `aws-credentials` secret in the `dev` and `prod` namespaces with your AWS keys, as the auxiliary service will need it to communicate with AWS.
 ```bash
 kubectl create secret generic aws-credentials \ --from-literal=AWS_ACCESS_KEY_ID= \ --from-literal=AWS_SECRET_ACCESS_KEY= \ -n dev
 ```